Ex-Cop in Hot Water Over Sharing Gruesome Pics

-A former Avon and Somerset police constable, Lewis Wood, has been charged with three counts of misconduct in public office following allegations of the wilful sharing of a deceased body on social media between December 2018 and August 2020.
-The Crown Prosecution Service (CPS) has given authorisation for the charges, citing a potential abuse of the public’s trust.
+Lewis Wood, 42, a former Avon and Somerset police constable, has been slapped with three misconduct charges over allegedly sharing images of a deceased body on social media.
+The Crown Prosecution Service (CPS) authorised the charges, branding it a serious breach of public trust.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.